| Title: | Penalized Linear Mixed Models for Correlated Data |

 Nothing is returned; instead, a message is printed to the console summarizing the results of the model fit.

-A function to read in large data files as an FBM
+A function to read in large data files as a filebacked big.matrix

 data_dir |